Pyhä-Luosto Hiking Trails

 Trail Description

-Trail marking: orange-red squares on trees.
+Trail marking: red squares on trees.

 Recommended direction: can be done in both directions.